 - Task 1: test takers write a letter in response to a given everyday situation.
 For example, writing to an accommodation officer about problems with your accommodation, writing to a new employer about problems managing your time, or writing to a local newspaper about a plan to develop a local airport.

 - Task 2: test takers write an essay about a topic of general interest.
 For example, whether smoking should be banned in public places, whether children’s leisure activities should be educational, and how environmental problems can be solved.

 The speaking test is a face-to-face interview between the test taker and an examiner.

 The speaking test contains three sections.

 - Section 1: introduction and interview (4–5 minutes).
-Test takers may be asked about their home, family, work, studies, hobbies, interests, reasons for taking IELTS exam as well as other general topics such as clothing, free time, computers and the internet.
+Test takers may be asked about their home, family, work, studies, hobbies, interests, and reasons for taking the IELTS exam as well as other general topics such as clothing, free time, computers, and the internet.

 - Section 2: long turn (3–4 minutes).
 Test takers are given a task card about a particular topic.
 Test takers have one minute to prepare to talk about this topic.
 The task card states the points that should be included in the talk and one aspect of the topic which must be explained during the talk.
 Test takers are then expected to talk about the topic for 2 minutes, after which the examiner may ask one or two questions.

 - Section 3: discussions (4–5 minutes).
 The third section involves a discussion between the examiner and the test taker, generally on questions relating to the theme that they have already spoken about in Section 2.

 Test takers receive a score for each test component – Listening, Reading, Writing and Speaking.
 The individual scores are then averaged and rounded to produce an Overall Band Score.

 There is no pass or fail.
 IELTS is scored on a nine-band scale, with each band corresponding to a specified competence in English.
 Overall Band Scores are reported to the nearest half-band.